Rogers Centre: Naming

-The official name prior to and during construction was the 'Ontario Stadium Project' but was widely referred to in local media as simply 'the Dome' or 'Toronto Domed' stadium.
-As completion neared the name "SkyDome" was chosen as part of a province-wide "name the stadium" contest in 1987.
+The official name prior to and during construction was the 'Ontario Stadium Project' but was widely referred to in local media as simply 'the Dome' or 'Toronto Domed stadium'.
+As completion neared, the name "SkyDome" was chosen as part of a province-wide "name the stadium" contest in 1987.
 Sponsored by the Toronto Sun, ballots were offered for people to submit their suggested name, with lifetime seats behind home plate to all events at the stadium (including concerts) as the prize.
 Over 150,000 entries were received with 12,897 different names.
 The selection committee narrowed it down to four choices: "Towerdome", "Harbourdome", "SkyDome", and simply "the Dome".
 The judges' final selection was SkyDome.
 Premier David Peterson drew the prize-winning entry of Kellie Watson from a lottery barrel containing the over-2,000 entries that proposed "SkyDome".
 At the press conference announcing the name, Chuck Magwood, president of the Stadium Corporation of Ontario (Stadco), the crown corporation created to run SkyDome, commented: "The sky is a huge part of the whole roof process.
 The name has a sense of the infinite and that's what this is all about."
 Kellie Watson received lifetime seating of choice at SkyDome, which is still honoured after the stadium was renamed to Rogers Centre, under new ownership.

 Opening

-The stadium officially opened on June 3, 1989, and hosted an official grand opening show: "The Opening of SkyDome: A Celebration", broadcast on CBC television the following evening hosted by Brian Williams.
-With a crowd of over 50,000 in attendance, the event included appearances by Alan Thicke, Oscar Peterson, Andrea Martin of SCTV, impressionist André-Philippe Gagnon and rock band Glass Tiger.
+The stadium was intended to be ready in time for Opening Day of the 1989 Toronto Blue Jays season.
+However, due to construction delays caused in part by widespread construction worker strikes across Ontario, this was postponed and the Blue Jays began their season at Exhibition Stadium.
+The stadium officially opened on June 3, 1989, and hosted an official grand opening show: "The Opening of SkyDome: A Celebration", broadcast on CBC Television the following evening hosted by Brian Williams.
+With a crowd of over 50,000 in attendance, the event included appearances by Alan Thicke, Oscar Peterson (no relation to David), Andrea Martin of SCTV, impressionist André-Philippe Gagnon and rock band Glass Tiger.
 The roof was ceremonially "opened" by Ontario Premier David Peterson with a laser pen.
 The roof's opening exposed the crowd to a downpour of rain.
 Despite audible chants of "close the roof", Magwood insisted the roof remain fully open.